Eggless Apple Cinnamon Rolls

 For the Dough:

-• Evaporated milk: You can substitute evaporated milk for a Golden flaxseed meal (flax egg – see recipe card for detail).
+• Evaporated milk: You can substitute evaporated milk.
 You don’t have evaporated milk?
 No problem!!
 Check out my post about How to Make Evaporated Milk at home.

-• Milk: For baking, I like to use whole milk.
+• Milk: For baking, I prefer using whole milk.
 However, you can use any milk you have handy.

-• Flour: I use standard all-purpose flour, but you can also use bread flour.
+• Flour: I use standard all-purpose flour, but bread flour is also a suitable alternative.
 Make sure to measure accurately; a kitchen scale is the best way to measure all your ingredients, in my opinion.

-• Sugar: Regular white granulated sugar o caster sugar.
+• Sugar: Regular white granulated sugar or caster sugar.
 I do not recommend reducing the amount of sugar or changing the type of sugar, as it will change the texture of the rolls.

-• Yeast: I recommend and use instant yeast since it doesn’t need to be activated; just mix it with the dry ingredients.
+• Yeast: I recommend using instant yeast, as it doesn’t require activation; mix it with the dry ingredients.

 • Salt: I prefer kosher or sea salt.
 If you only have table salt handy, I recommend reducing the amount to half.